Last Updated May 28, 2026

 - GPS acquisition time: slower fixes increase energy use and reduce logging efficiency.

-- Antenna placement: enclosure geometry and orientation can affect signal quality.
+- Antenna placement: enclosure geometry, animal posture, vegetation, and terrain can affect signal quality.

-- Storage reliability: SD logging must remain consistent under repeated writes.
+- Storage reliability: SD logging must remain consistent under repeated writes and fluctuating power.

-- Mass and form factor: tracking systems intended for animals must remain lightweight and mechanically safe.
+- Mass and form factor: tracking systems intended for animals must remain lightweight, low-profile, and mechanically safe.

 - Environmental protection: outdoor systems require enclosure design that protects electronics without blocking signal reception.